-The Cybersecurity Infrastructure and Security Agency (CISA) and 17 international partners are encouraging a Secure By Design approach to digital product development.
-Secure By Design is a broad yet unregulated push for developers to only release software in a configured secure state by default, instead of prioritizing usability which would force the user to enable security features after installation.
-As development teams struggle to keep up pace with their demands, they may appreciate when software is released such that it can be deployed quickly and easily, but this puts security in the backseat.
+The Cybersecurity and Infrastructure and Security Agency (CISA) and 17 international partners are encouraging a “Secure by Design” approach to digital product development.
+Secure by Design is a broad yet unregulated push for developers to release software in a securely configured state by default rather than prioritizing usability that would require users to enable security features post-installation.
+Although development teams might appreciate the ease of quickly deploying software, this often puts security on the back burner.

-For example, if a web application accepts a user-provided file name to display, an attacker could modify the file name to something like ../../etc/passwd on a Unix system, tricking the server into revealing sensitive information from the system’s password file.
+For example, if a web application accepts a user-provided file name to display, an attacker could modify the file name to something like ../../etc/shadow on a Unix system, tricking the server into revealing sensitive information from the system’s password file.

 CVE-2024-8963 in Ivanti Cloud Services Appliance (CSA)